codingwithnsh/RoboticHand/README.md

 This project is open for educational and personal use.
 Redistribution of original source code is restricted due to security considerations.

-## 🙋‍♂️ Author

-Made by [Your Name] – A tech enthusiast passionate about robotics and AI.